EnockOMONDI/freshsto-API/README.md

 ## Quickstart

-If you want to have a quick look or just run the project locally, you can get started by either forking this repository or just cloning it directly:
+If you want to have a quick look or just run the project locally for development purposes, you can get started by either forking this repository or just cloning it directly:

 ```commandline